fwupd/fwupd/docs/hsi.md

 Secure Boot requires that each binary loaded at boot is validated against trusted certificates.

-- For HSI-1 SecureBoot must be available for use on UEFI systems. *[v1.5.0]*
+Permitted results:

+- `not-found`: support has not been detected
+- `not-enabled`: detected, but has been turned off
+- `enabled`: supported and enabled

+To meet HSI-1 on UEFI systems that run this test, the result must be `enabled`. *[v1.5.0]*

 See also: